udkhatri/TikTokClone/README.md

 + yarn start
 + yarn android

-APP WILL WORK PROPERLY ON IOS.
+🚫APP WILL NOT WORK PROPERLY ON IOS.